Skip to main content

 Applications

-This high level of asylum applications underestimates the total number of persons arriving with protection needs, because about 4.2 million displaced persons from Ukraine are, in addition, also benefitting from temporary protection.
-Simultaneously, these two trends are exerting a substantial strain on EU+ asylum and reception systems, pushing national authorities to their limits to accommodate and safeguard those in need.
+These concurrent trends - the surge in asylum applications and the influx of displaced persons from Ukraine - are exerting immense strain on the EU+ asylum and reception systems.
+National authorities are being pushed to their limits in their efforts to accommodate and safeguard those in need.

-To eliminate month-to-month fluctuations and provide a broad overview, the chart above assesses the asylum application trends of the top 20 nationalities in the EU+ over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
-Although Syrians and Afghans lodged the most applications for asylum during both these time periods, Syrian applications increased considerably, whereas Afghan applications remained relatively stable.
+To eliminate month-to-month fluctuations, the above chart offers a comprehensive overview of the asylum application trends of the top 20 nationalities in March 2024, over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
+Syrians and Afghans lodged the most applications for asylum during both these time periods.
+However, Syrian applications saw a considerable increase (+30%), whereas Afghan applications declined by 20%.

-Most citizenships in the chart exhibited an upward change in their application numbers, which is to some extent a statistical artefact because we would expect those with decreasing trends to more likely drop below the top 20, and vice versa for those with increasing trends.
-Nevertheless, it is notable that Turks, Russians and Peruvians all lodged more than twice as many applications during the 12 months leading up to July 2023.
-Colombians, Moroccans, Egyptians and Iranians also lodged many more applications in the past year.
+Most citizenships in the chart exhibited an upward change in their application numbers, which is to some extent a statistical artefact because nationalities with declining trends are more likely to fall out of the top 20, while those with increasing trends tend to rise into the ranking.
+Nevertheless, it is notable that Malians and Senegalese lodged about twice as many applications in the 12 months leading up to March 2024, and Ivorians lodged applications that increased by 80%.

 Per receiving country